gnosia93/eliminate-db-hotblock/readme.md

 $ mvn package
 $ sh scripts/run.sh
 ```
-Finally, I recommend you to check where there is certain problems with configuration like below.
+Finally, I recommend you to check whether there is certain problems with configuration or not.
 ```
 $ tail -f tomcat.log
 ```